Berkeley-MDes/tdf-fa24-roopa-ramanujam/README.md

 ---

+# Week 13 #

+# Week 12 #

+This week was focused on getting started with Project 4.
+Our project will be an interactive grid of mirror tiles that are responsive to the viewer's movement.
+I started thinking about the fabrication aspect of it, and tried out several iterations of individual tiles in order to actuate a tilting motion correctly.

+Reflections:

+It took me about 3-4 iterations of tile shape and hinge design to understand the mechanics of a tilting motion.
+I also had to practice some sketching skills to brainstorm my thoughts.
+I think that sketching and visual communication is still a weak point for me, and I will continue to work on it.
+I also had to make design decisions in terms of the hinge component of the tile, considering materials and what types of hinges would be most conducive to 3D printing.

+Speculations:

+I think Adam (AI to CAD tool) could have been helpful with this task, and I wish I had thought to use it more in advance.
+But I also think it was a good learning process for me to go through so many iterations of tile design, both via sketching and in modeling in Fusion and ultimately printing versions, in order to better learn the technologies myself.

 # Week 11 #

 This week was focused on writing my Project 3 report.
 I also started thinking about what I want to do for the final project.
 I like the idea of doing an art installation (I've been exploring new media art this semester), but I also like the idea of doing something that's more centered around healthcare.
 I plan to sketch out some ideas this weekend and see what I land on.